 - Registration Service in An Illiterate Society

-A service provided through a flexible and attractive alphabetical literacy educational program with the provision of financial incentives to increase enrollees motivation to join the program.
+A service provided through a flexible and attractive alphabetical literacy educational program with financial incentives to increase enrollees' motivation to join the program.
 The illiterate applicants benefit from this service at their location, whether in the city or the village, and the service link is published at the beginning of each new academic year.
 To apply for the service, click here.

 - Registration Service in the Literacy Community